-There are three different forms of the ELISA assay, as shown in figure 3, each of which is based on the same basic principal of immobilising the antigen, either using an antibody or directly to a solid surface, followed by the use of an enzyme linked antibody to assess for the presence of the target antigen through the enzyme’s catalysis of a substrate to a detectable signal, typically a colour change.
+There are three different forms of the ELISA assay, as shown in figure 3, each of which is based on the same basic principal of immobilising the antigen, either using an antibody or directly to a solid surface, followed by the use of an enzyme-linked antibody to assess for the presence of the target antigen through the enzyme’s catalysis of a substrate to a detectable signal, typically a colour change.
 Examples of such enzymes include horseradish peroxidase or alkaline phosphatase.